BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Pick Size

 Defines the number range and the pick size for each game.

 For example a 5/20 Game is defined as Pick 5 numbers between 1 and 20.
-You can have up to 6 primary numbers, between 1 and 60.
+Games can have a pick range up to  6 numbers between 1 and 60.

 ![Pick Size](/uploads/pick-size.png "Pick Size")